MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 By default, a request page is displayed, unless the [UseRequestPage](properties/devenv-userequestpage-property.md) is set to `false`; then the report immediately runs.
 In this case, end users can't cancel the report.
 It's still possible to cancel the report, but some pages might print.

-By default, without having set anything else, a request page will always display the following buttons:
+By default, without having set anything else, a request page always displays the following buttons:

 - Send to
 - Print